 This platform is good for a simple blogger.
-Someone who do not expect having more storage ( free plan is up to 3GB you pay to upgrade) or make money.
+Someone who does not expect to have more storage ( free plan is up to 3GB you pay to upgrade) or make money.
 So if blogging is a hobby for you, you can opt for WordPress.com.

-- WordPress.com manage your backups and updates so you don’t need to worry about that.
+- WordPress.com manages your backups and updates so you don’t need to worry about that.

 - It ‘s free and hosting is free.
-But however if you which to get more features you need to upgrade to one of the plans above based on what you want.
+But however if you wish to get more features you need to upgrade to one of the plans above based on what you want.

-Unfortunately WordPress.com tend to have more disadvantages than benefits.
+Unfortunately WordPress.com tends to have more disadvantages than benefits.
 I have listed some below.

 - You can’t really make money if you are using a free plan.
 In order to place an Ad in your website, you must apply for their WordAds program.
 But luckily if you opt for their Business plan you can directly add their ads.

-- If you have a good traffic, WordPress.com places their Ads to your website and the only way to remove is by upgrading your plan.
+- If you have good traffic, WordPress.com places their Ads to your website and the only way to remove it is by upgrading your plan.